broamski/botomfa/README.md

 ```

-The section ``[long-term]`` houses your long-term credentials
+The section ``[long-term]`` houses your long-term IAM User Access Keys
 that do not change.
 These are referecned when creating temporary credentials.
-This script manages, validates, and updates temporary credentials which are then stored in the [Credentials] section.
+This script manages, validates, and updates temporary credentials which are stored in the ``[Credentials]`` section.
 This section may look familar to you as the **defaut/fallback** section that boto references when authenticating to AWS services.
 This is intentional so that you are not requred to update any of your existing boto scripts!

 It's probably a good idea to put ``AWS_ACT_NUM`` in your shell startup/source scripts.

-### Example
+### Usage Example

+After installing and before utilizing boto, run ``botomfa [--duration n]`` to verify/update your temporary AWS credentials.

+``duration`` specifies, in seconds, the length of time in which your temporary credentials remain valid.
+The default value is 900 seconds, a dictated minimum by AWS.

-Before running all of your scripts that use boto, do the following:
+**botomfa** is ran *before* running any of your scripts that use the boto library.

+Below you will see that the temporary credentails in the ``[Credentials]`` section have expired and are no longer valid.
+So, you are prompted for your current MFA code in order to update these values:

 ```
 person@host> botomfa